dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 Google detects whether your website has SSL certificate or not and serves ads accordingly.
 If I activate SSL in my Jekyll blog, Google will filter only https ads and serve it on my website.
 This way I may miss some high paying ads.

 ### Performance
-Website speed is my main concern.
+Website loading speed is my main concern.
 I want it to be fast; really fast.
 Activating SSL would slow down my Jekyll blog a little due to TLS handshaking which is a process that the browser and server follow to decide how to communicate and create the secured connection.

 Google also announced that they were using page load time as a factor in search engine rankings.
 SSL and page-load time conflict with each other.
 Anyway, the load time is a little more than what it used to be.
 So if speed is not your priority then you can always go ahead and use SSL.